CaptainAweYeah/SerialGrabber/readme.txt

 adding the characters EOF (as provided) will signal the end of a test and send the file to wait for a usb to be plugged in and recieve the files.
+This program is also solely built for linux, specifically a raspberry pi.
 /*----------------------------------------------------------------*/
 Installation instructions!